FAQ / How It Works

 Common Misconceptions

-• “The model says 70%, so it should hit.”
-A 70% pick is expected to lose about 30% of the time over the long run.
+• “The model says 70%, so it should be correct.”
+A 70% estimate is expected to be wrong about 30% of the time over the long run.

-• “More picks means more profit.”
+• “More entries means better accuracy.”
 More volume can mean more risk.
 Quality matters.

 • “If it missed yesterday, it’s ‘due’.”
 Past misses do not create future wins.